Jump to content

 The recent visitors block is disabled and is not being shown to other users.

 1. I am a glaring example of an Eagle run amok.
 I earned my Eagle in 1976 and then went away to college several months later.
 The next ten years are filled with questionable behavior.
 But then I grew up and went right back to what I knew was right.
 Back to my faith in God.
 Back to the Twelve Points.
 I am well known now for being very conservative.
 People don't believe I was ever that "wild child".
 So, I guess I am not overly concerned when a young Eagle strays, as most young men will tend to do.
 I am more concerned with what he becomes later on down the path.
-And I will contend that
+And I will contend that most, like myself, straighten up and fly right.

 3. Totally agree with Skeptic and Beavah on this.
 Scouts are prepared to do whatever is needed, when it needs to get done.
 In days like today, when Scouts are often looked down upon, it is rewarding to know we are still the ones people count on to help out.
 The Inauguration team very well could have left us out due to our "politically incorrect" standards.
 I don't doubt some of the Scouts will hear some unfortunate comments from some folks in the crowd.
-But what other youth group could they assemble who could actually represent the youth of America and serve a genuine purpose at the s
+But what other youth group could they assemble who could actually represent the youth of America and serve a genuine purpose at the same time?

 4. Obviously, accidents do occur with guns, as they do with automobiles and bannana peels.
 But we have banned neither cars nor fruit.
 My reference was to innocent people being shot by an armed citizen acting in defense of himself or others.
 I am not saying it has never happened, but I don't recall any cases.
 Living in Detroit, I often hear of unarmed innocents being killed by thugs with evil intent.

 5. Thankfully, we are not now anywhere near a need for insurrection.
 But we only need to look back to our Civil War to see where citizens took just such action.
 Obviously, the Confederacy was, in the end, unsuccessful.
 But it was surely a fair percentage of Americans saying "We don't like the way things are going, and we are going to do something about it".
 I think the Founders were brilliant to give such power to the everyday citizen over the federal and state governments.
 They saw a need for the government to have as little power as possible.
-Rights belong to the people and never to the
+Rights belong to the people and never to the government.
+The First and Second Amendments are very strong warnings to our elected officials that they need to be very careful about any actions they take.
+Unfortunately, Americans have grown fat and lazy as citizens.
+Most are happy to be sheep and be taken care of and told how to live.
+Such a life takes no thought, no consideration, and no responsibility.

 8. My red jacket is one of the new versions, so I know it is not the heavy duty all wool one.
 So, comparing it to the green jacket, I think the green one is actually heavier.
 Reinforced at the elbows, etc.